On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Krasnosel'skii-Mann and Halpern iterative methods

+and furthermore constructed a family of nonexpansive operators on \(H=\mathbb{R}\) for which this inequality holds with equality, thus demonstrating the optimality of the rate.
+A simple example, highlighting the sharpness of the bound, is given by the rotation operator on the plane $\mathbb{R}^2$ with angle $\theta_n = \frac{\pi}{n+1}$.
+For $\lambda _k = \frac{k}{k+1}$ and starting point $x_0=(1,0)$, one obtains $\|x_n - T x_n\|_2 = \frac{2}{n+1}$ for every $n$ (see \cite{contreras2023}).
 Regarding the asymptotic regularity for both KM and Halpern schemes, the rates known in linear spaces extend to the nonlinear setting of geodesic spaces.
-In particular, Leu\c{s}tean and Pinto~\cite{leustean2022alternating} established that the alternating Halpern--Mann iteration in complete $CAT(0)$ and more general hyperbolic spaces satisfies an asymptotic regularity bound of order $O(1/\sqrt{k})$, thus confirming the rate already known for the Krasnosel'ski\u{\i}--Mann in Banach spaces.
-On the other hand, Pinto and Pischke~\cite{pinto2025halpern} proved that the Halpern iteration with a variable anchor point in Hadamard spaces achieves the optimal rate $O(1/k)$, in agreement with the estimates derived in Hilbert spaces.
+In particular, Leu\c{s}tean and Pinto~\cite{leustean2022alternating} established that the alternating Halpern--Mann iteration in complete $CAT(0)$ and more general hyperbolic spaces satisfies an asymptotic regularity bound of order $O(1/\sqrt{n})$, thus confirming the rate already known for the Krasnosel'ski\u{\i}--Mann in Banach spaces.
+On the other hand, Pinto and Pischke~\cite{pinto2025halpern} proved that the Halpern iteration with a variable anchor point in Hadamard spaces achieves the optimal rate $O(1/n)$, in agreement with the estimates derived in Hilbert spaces.
 These results confirm that the geometry of nonpositively curved metric spaces preserves the asymptotic efficiency of the classical fixed-point algorithms. \\